 Mr. Andrade has been employed by us since November 2015.
 Pursuant to an employment agreement dated November 13, 2015, Mr. Andrade is employed as our Chief Financial Officer and: (a) received an initial annual salary in the amount of \$165,000, and (b) may receive annual bonuses at the sole discretion of the Board.
-If Mr. Andrade's employment terminates due to a change of control of the Fennec, Mr. Andrade's remaining unvested options shall immediately vest and be fully exercisable.
+If Mr. Andrade's employment terminates due to a change of control of Fennec, Mr. Andrade's remaining unvested equity shall immediately vest and be fully exercisable.
 If Mr. Andrade is dismissed from employment by us for any reason other than "for cause," we are obligated to pay Mr. Andrade severance compensation equal to six months of salary.
-Effective January 1, 2023, Mr. Andrade's salary was \$371,914 per year and has since been increased to \$423,982 as of March 1, 2023.
+Effective December 31, 2023, Mr. Andrade's salary is \$423,982 per year.